kindelia/Kindelia/WHITEBOOK.md

 their proposals.
 Formal verification techniques can be used to ensure a DApp is exploit-free, but Ethereum's underlying processor, the EVM, make these too expensive to be viable.
-By leveraging a functional virtual machine, the [HVM](https://github.com/kindelia/hvm), Kindelia is able to run formally verified DApps cheaply and efficiently, making it the most secure peer-to-peer computer in existence.
+By leveraging a functional virtual machine, the [HVM](https://github.com/kindelia/hvm), K-Chan is able to run formally verified DApps cheaply and efficiently, making it the most secure peer-to-peer computer in existence.
 Moreover, by storing the global state as reversible runtime heaps, it can run highly dynamic applications with massively reduced costs, making layer 1 virtual worlds economically viable.
 Finally, there is no built-in token, and, thus, **it isn't a cryptocurrency**.
-Instead, Kindelia is merely a peer-to-peer functional computer capable of efficiently hosting hack-proof programs that can't ever be turned off.
+Instead, K-Chan is merely a peer-to-peer functional computer capable of efficiently hosting hack-proof programs that can't ever be turned off.